 When I get a huge box of Peach Truck peaches my first inclination is to look at dessert flavors, and peaches blend well with floral aromas and flavors.
 With two growing lavender bushes in the front yard, it’s always a great combination to try.

-Given the amount of peaches I just bought, I knew peach simple syrup was on the menu, but this time, instead of making a cooked peach simple syrup, I wanted to revel in the taste of fresh peaches.
+Given the 50 pounds of peaches I just bought, I knew peach simple syrup was on the menu, but this time, instead of making a cooked peach simple syrup, I wanted to revel in the taste of fresh peaches.

 If you’ve had a peach cobbler as a dessert and at another time fresh peaches and ice cream, you know the difference between fresh and cooked peaches.
 Fresh peaches are tart and tangy, almost sour beneath that heady fresh peach scent.
 Cooked peaches are sweeter, softer, more caramel and vanilla in their taste – and that’s without adding anything to them.

 To make a fresh peach simple, you cut up fresh peaches, put them in a container (I used a ziplock bag) and add the same weight of sugar.
 I didn’t want to add any herbs to this first batch because I wanted to keep it truly all about peaches with the syrup.
-I put it in the fridge overnight to let the peach become syrup.
+I put it in the fridge overnight to let sugar draw the peach juice from the fruit.

 Be sure to strain your peach simple to get rid of the small pieces of peaches that could make your cocktail cloudy.
 One down side of peach simple is that it doesn’t look amazing in cocktails when you use whiskey.
 Because of the color, it just looks like a slightly darker old fashioned.
 But that’s OK, because this tastes amazing.